awsdocs/amazon-redshift-management-guide/doc_source/changing-cluster-encryption.md

 # Changing cluster encryption<a name="changing-cluster-encryption"></a>

-You can modify an unencrypted cluster to use AWS Key Management Service \(AWS KMS\) encryption, using either an AWS\-managed key or a customer\-managed key \(CMK\)\.
-When you modify your cluster to enable KMS encryption, Amazon Redshift automatically migrates your data to a new encrypted cluster\.
+You can modify an unencrypted cluster to use AWS Key Management Service \(AWS KMS\) encryption, using either an AWS\-managed key or a customer managed key\.
+When you modify your cluster to enable AWS KMS encryption, Amazon Redshift automatically migrates your data to a new encrypted cluster\.
 You can also migrate an unencrypted cluster to an encrypted cluster by modifying the cluster\.

 During the migration operation, your cluster is available in read\-only mode, and the cluster status appears as **resizing**\.